ralekna/oop_javascript/slideshow/slides/classes.md

 ### What are classes?

 Definitions, *platonic* ideas and blueprints of things, people, actions and other stuff that in natural language would be *common noun* or would have *indefinite article*, in programming language resembles to classes.
+Classes can extend other classes and inherit their properties.

 ---